saskeli/h0_bv/README.md

 ## Running

-https://github.com/simongog/sdsl-lite should be installed on the system used for testing.
-The default install location is set up in the `Makefile`.
-If SDSL is not installed in the default location, the paths used in `ISDSL` and `SDSL_INCLUDE` should be updated.
+Clone the repo recursively to ensure you have sdsl available.

-With sdsl installed, tests can be run by calling `tester.sh <path/to/data/files>` in the repository root.
+Tests can be run by calling `tester.sh <path/to/data/files>` in the repository root.

 Results will be stored in the `res` folder.